• Skip to primary navigation

 Jessica Burgess

-Cloud Cake is a delicate sponge cake made with whipped egg whites for a light, airy texture.
+This Cloud Cake recipe is an old-fashioned, delicate sponge cake (not a Japanese-style cloud cake or cheesecake) made with whipped egg whites for a light, airy texture.
 It's simple, elegant, and perfect with powdered sugar and fresh berries.

 Print Recipe Pin Recipe